ameslady/scheduler/README.md

-# Interview Scheduler 📅
+# Appointment Scheduler 📅

-Using the latest tools and techniques, I built and tested a React application that allows users to book and cancel interviews.
+Using the latest tools and techniques, I built and tested a React application that allows users to book and cancel appointments.
 I combined a concise API with a WebSocket server to build a realtime experience.

 ## Final Product